What are Congenital Anomalies of the Biliary Tract?

 Some of the most common types of these anomalies are choledochal cysts, abnormal pancreaticobiliary junction, and aberrant biliary ducts.
 However, even those most common congenital anomalies are still relatively rare.

 Patients experiencing unexplained gastrointestinal symptoms may be suffering from an undetected congenital anomaly of the biliary tract.
-At MedStar Georgetown University Hospital, the experts in our Pancreatic and Biliary Disease Program can help to determine the cause of your symptoms and improve your gastrointestinal health.
+At MedStar Health, the experts in our Pancreatic and Liver Diseases program can help to determine the cause of your symptoms and improve your gastrointestinal health.

 What are the Symptoms of Congenital Anomalies of the Biliary Tract?